gvaughn77/Garet-Vaughn-ICP/README.md

-# Garet-Vaughn-ICP
+# ICP2017F
-This is the first assignment of the class.
+This repository contains my homework, quizzes, and virtually every effort that I have made for ICP2017F class.
+The structure of the project is the following: